SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 wilderness without leaving a trace of your passage.
 8. **Swiftness:** Once per round, you may take an extra action at the cost of 1 Fatigue.
+9. **The Ways of the Wilds:** You belong to the wild lands and feel uncomfortable in cities.
+You have a 1-in-4 chance of finding something useful to you when you are traveling in an environment you are familiar with.

 ## Optional Class Suggestions